ibm-cloud-docs/codeengine/subscription-cron.md

 From this output, you can see that the destination application is `myapp`, the schedule is `0 0 * * *` (midnight), and the Ready state is `true`.

 Want to try a tutorial?
-See [Subscribing to cron events](/docs/codeengine?topic=codeengine-subscribe-cron-tutorial).
+See [Subscribing toPeriodic timer (cron) events](/docs/codeengine?topic=codeengine-subscribe-cron-tutorial).
 Looking for more code examples?
 Check out the [Samples for {{site.data.keyword.codeenginefull_notm}} GitHub repo](https://github.com/IBM/CodeEngine){: external}.
 {: tip}

+### Viewing event information for an application from the console
+{: #view-eventing-cron-app-ui}

+To view information about your event subscriptions,

+1. From the [{{site.data.keyword.codeengineshort}} Projects page](https://cloud.ibm.com/codeengine/projects){: external}, go to your project.
+2. From the Overview page, click **Event subscriptions** to view a listing of defined subscriptions. **ANDREAS QUESTION**    what is working from **Actions** on this Event subscriptions page??

+If your application prints information to log files, as the sample `cron` application does, then view the log files for your event consumer application.
+See [Viewing application logs from the console](/docs/codeengine?topic=codeengine-view-logs#view-applogs-ui).

-### Viewing event information for an application
+### Viewing event information for an application with the CLI
-{: #view-eventing-cron-app}
+{: #view-eventing-cron-app-cli}

-If your application prints information to log files, as the `cron` application does, then view the application log files with the [**`ibmcloud ce app logs`**](/docs/codeengine?topic=codeengine-cli#cli-application-logs) CLI command.
+If your application prints information to log files, as the sample `cron` application does, then view the log files for your event consumer application with the [**`ibmcloud ce app logs`**](/docs/codeengine?topic=codeengine-cli#cli-application-logs) CLI command.
 For example, to view the logs for the application that you created in the previous example,

 ```
 ibmcloud ce application logs --application myapp